An Immersive VR Treadmill Alternative

 Reality Runner Treadmill Sensor

 The Reality Runner Treadmill Sensor allows you to take real steps in game.
 No required harness, and no marching in place.
-The sensor leverages the Hall effect, discovered by Edwin Hall in 1879, to measure your movement speed and convert it to a joystick input in-game.
+The sensor leverages the Hall effect to measure your movement speed and convert it to a joystick input in-game.
 Unlike other VR treadmill solutions, our sensor is a cost effective, DIY-friendly alternative that doesn’t sacrifice immersion or function.
 Tracking your steps?
 Use our built-in fitness tracker to see how far you’ve walked, for how long, and how many calories you’ve burned!

 How it works